Skip to main content?

 Atelier d’Architecture Autogérée

-In a project titled Rhyzom the team started with a survey of models of sustainable community living around Europe.
+In a project titled Rhyzom, the team started with a survey of models of sustainable community living around Europe.
 After mapping examples of co-housing, small-scale agriculture, and cottage industry, they translated their observations into workshops in green roof design, rainwater collection systems, waste recycling, food growing, and handicrafts.

 While AAA has become an engine for engaging citizens in shaping their own cities through experimentation and renewal of derelict urban space, Doina has thoughtfully dovetailed this work into her own pedagogy, exposing students to radical ideas of how faculty, students, and communities can deconstruct social hierarchies and work together to create better communities.
+Currently, she serves as the Head of Research at the University of Sheffield School of Architecture.

 And don’t forget to check out Doina’s recommendations for further study!